MYWA1/MYWA1/README.md

 - 👋 Hi, I’m @MYWA1
-- 👀 I’m interested in AI & Machine Learning
+- 👀 I’m interested in Data Analytics & AI
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Data Analysis and I have been able to develop a set of skills in AI
-- 💞️ I’m looking to collaborate on anything ML related, i just want to gain handfull experience in this field
+- 💞️ I’m looking to collaborate on Data Scenence and Data Analytics projects.
+I just want to gain handfull experience in this field
 - 📫 How to reach me ajanakuolumide@gmail.com

 <!---